carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/04-AstronomyWorkflowExample.md

 {: .output}

 This is *almost* what we want.
-Note that we have a duplicated key (pointin) in the output from the `cross` operator.
+Note that we have a duplicated key (pointing) in the output from the `cross` operator.
-We could make a compilcated input for our new process, but it's better to just manipulate the channel to remove the key and flatten the tuple.
+We could make a compilcated input for our new process, but it's better to just manipulate the channel to remove the key and simplify the tuple.

 The relevant part of our workflow is now:
 ~~~